-In the original Star Wars most of the characters had to be given a Gallic name so it was either more pronounceable or more understandable to a French audience.
+In the original Star Wars most of the characters had to be given a French name so it was either more pronounceable or more understandable to a French audience.

-Here’s a look at what the original French characters were called, although some of the names have since been dropped after being ridiculed by French viewers.
+Here’s a look at what the original French characters were called, although some of the names have been dropped since the seventies after the translations were ridiculed by French viewers.

-Note that the original film was called "La Guerre des Etoiles" but the cultural language police seem to have softened up a bit since 1997 with the original English name Star Wars adopted for the new film.
+Note that the original film was called "La Guerre des Etoiles" but the cultural language police seem to have softened up a bit since 1977 with the original English name Star Wars adopted for the newer films.

-Jabba the Hutt, the gangster described as a cross between a toad and a cheshire cat was called "Jabba Le Forestier" (Jabba the Woodsman) in the orginal French version of the film, however times have changed and Jabba is now referred to in French as Jabba le Hutt.
+Jabba the Hutt, the gangster described as a cross between a toad and a Cheshire cat, was called "Jabba Le Forestier" (Jabba the Woodsman) in the original French version of the film.
+Nowadays he is typically referred to in French as Jabba le Hutt.

 The legendary spaceship driven by Han Solo had to be given a French makeover and it was decided the best name to suit it was "Le Millénium Condor", but that name has since been dropped too and the Faucon Millénium seems to suffice these days.

-Given the French difficulty with pronouncing the letter H, Han Solo was given a name change and became Yan Solo.
+Given that French people can struggle to pronounce the letter H, Han Solo was given a name change and became Yan Solo.
 Not far off, but just not the same.

 The famous droids from the film also had their names changed for a French audience.
 For some reason the blue and white R2-D2 was reversed to become D2-R2 and his buddy C3PO became Z-6PO, possibly because "C3" when pronounced in French sounds a little bit too much like "C'est toi" - "It's you"

-The "humble farmboy who rose to become the greatest Jedi fighter ever known" (not our words) was actually called Luc Courleciel ("Run the Sky") in the original film, but since then he's been allowed to drop the French translation.
+The "humble farmboy who rose to become the greatest Jedi fighter ever known" (not our words) was actually called Luc Courleciel (Luke "Skyrunner") in the original film, but since then he's been allowed to drop the French translation.

 All photos: AFP